CCHMP NEWS STORIES

 Saturday, Jan.
 28. “The L.R.
 Band” from Peoria will begin playing at 7

 p.m. and the event features music, food and other activities.
-CCHMP members plan to make the group’s 33rd trip

 to the Juampas region of the Caribbean island February 15-21.
-CCHMP teams travel to Haiti three times each year.

 Teams are limited to 12 people and team members pay their own airfare and travel